Dominion (Holland book): Reception

 Terry Eagleton, writing for The Guardian, described the book as "an absorbing survey of Christianity's subversive origins and enduring influence" and an "illuminating study", concluding "Holland is surely right to argue that when we condemn the moral obscenities committed in the name of Christ, it is hard to do so without implicitly invoking his own teaching."
 Philosopher John Gray, writing for the New Statesman, called Dominion "a masterpiece of scholarship and storytelling".
 Gray wrote that “Dominion surpasses Holland’s earlier books in its sweeping ambition and gripping presentation…Holland comes into his own when he shows how Christianity created the values of the modern Western world…What makes the book riveting… is the devastating demolition job it does on the sacred history of secular humanism”.

 Other reviews were more mixed.
 A review in The Economist described Holland as a "superb writer", though also writing that "his theory has flaws", and that "correlation is not causation".
-Samuel Moyn, writing for the Financial Times, similarly stated that "Holland shines in his panoramic survey of how disruptive Christianity was for the ethical and political assumptions that preceded it", while criticizing how "the illustration of the conquest of the west by Christianity risks becoming so total that it explains everything and nothing."
-The scholars James Orr G.R.
-Evans and Samuel Moyn all regarded the book’s earlier sections on Ancient history as stronger than its later sections on more modern history.
+Samuel Moyn, writing for the Financial Times, similarly stated that "Holland shines in his panoramic survey of how disruptive Christianity was for the ethical and political assumptions that preceded it", while criticising how "the illustration of the conquest of the west by Christianity risks becoming so total that it explains everything and nothing".
+The scholars James Orr, G.R.
+Evans, and Samuel Moyn all regarded the book’s earlier sections on Ancient history as stronger than its later sections on more modern history.
 Evans writes that "The third section on “Modernitas” is perhaps the least successful, because of the degree of compression which it attempts".

 Peter Thonemann, writing for the Wall Street Journal, called Dominion "an immensely powerful and thought-provoking book", stating "it is hard to think of another that so effectively and readably summarizes the major strands of Christian ethical and political thought across two millennia".
-At the same time, he criticized its argument as selective, writing "Mr. Holland postulates a golden thread of Nice Christianity ... this argument — that everything Nice in our contemporary world derives from Christian values, and everything Nasty in the actual history of Christendom was just a regrettable diversion from the true Christian path — seems to me to run dangerously close to apologetic".
+At the same time, he criticised its argument as selective, writing "Mr. Holland postulates a golden thread of Nice Christianity ... this argument — that everything Nice in our contemporary world derives from Christian values, and everything Nasty in the actual history of Christendom was just a regrettable diversion from the true Christian path — seems to me to run dangerously close to apologetic".
 The Los Angeles Review of Books stated that "Dominions most important contribution is in emphasizing how terms we take for granted, even concepts seemingly as fundamental as 'religion' and 'secular,' come 'freighted with the legacy of Christendom'", stating that his argument about the Christian origin of "human rights, socialism, revolution, feminism, science, and even the division between religion and the secular" is carried out in a "mostly convincing way".
 Mendo Castro Henriques praised certain aspects of the book, but noted that the book omitted certain key figures such as Ignatius of Loyola, Thomas More and Erasmus and failed to pay attention to the profound importance of art and music throughout Christian history.